 It’s usually taken as read that stress makes psoriasis worse but in actual fact there is very little research evidence to suggest that this is the case.
 To date no-one has been able to track stressful life events in a large enough group of people with psoriasis to see whether an increase in their symptoms followed on from an increase in stress.
-A recent study by Berg et al (2008) used daily diaries to try and link stress to psoriasis flare-ups.
+One study (Berg et al 2008) used daily diaries to try and link stress to psoriasis flare-ups.
 They found no pattern between the two factors.

 An additional problem is that people who are finding life stressful may not lead the healthiest of lifestyles.
 They might not find the time to apply their creams properly, might drink the odd glass (or bottle) of wine, eat take-away food for ten days in a row and may be getting less sleep.
 All of which may result in a flare of symptoms.